OlafRadicke/buildbot-multi-master-helm-chart/README.md

 --------------

 BuildBot is a CI/CD framwork.
 It is written in python but usable by all programming languages.
-One spcele of BuildBot is, that he can support multiple master in your setup.
+One special of BuildBot is, that it can support multiple master in your setup.
 That is fundamental  for a high scalability build farm.
-Read more about BuildBot on there own Site:
+Read more about BuildBot on their own Site:
 ***[buildbot.net](https://buildbot.net/)***

 The concept
 -----------

-The communication between the the masters and the workers is opened of site the worker.
-The workers is not knowed that he talk with a load balancer.
+The communication between the the masters and the workers is opened by side of the worker.
+The workers does not knowe that it talks with a load balancer.
 The masters is syncing his state about the database.
-So it is not important which master is answer the worker.
-But for the master is all worker a unique client. so If comes two difference worker with the same login credentials, than it is a in the ayes of the master a duplicate.
-That is the reasons , that we can't have ReplicaSet of worker.
+So it is not important which master is answering to the worker.
+But for the masters are all worker unique clients.
+So if two difference worker with the same login credentials came, it is looking for the masters like a duplicate.
+That is the reasons , why we can not have ReplicaSets of workers.

 | ![multi-master-concept.png](multi-master-concept.png) |
 |-------------------------------------------------------|